 Build relationships with the colleges where you are looking to hire exceptional graduates.
 Create opportunities for your leader, SMEs, etc. to donate their time to value-added services like free career planning and job search sessions that can be held during the academic year or at their career fairs.
 Your employer brand will grow in trust and brand equity as a result.

 Make brief videos highlighting the reasons your best employees enjoy working for your business.
 Showcase how internships have helped to develop full-time professions, which are then supported by chances for further development.
 Recent grads have a wide range of achievements.
 Assess talent acquisition based on their top three grad achievements that align with the principles of your business.
 To whet and attract the appropriate talent, use career stories.

 Regardless of the type, location, or sector, internships are well renowned for developing strong talent pipelines, but that’s not all they do.
 These programs also give applicants the chance to gain real-world experience in their chosen fields before committing.
 This enables both job seekers and companies to “try before you buy,” which can lessen the operational and financial effects of vacancies or churn over the long run.

 New hires get a lot from their first job, whether it’s a part-time position, a summer internship, or a position outside of their field of study.
 While many may be fresh to the 9–5 job, students who have supported themselves financially during their education have previously put their resilience to the test.

-The last year or so, many graduates have been counting down the days until they can start working.
+In the last year or so, many graduates have been counting down the days until they can start working.
 They will be beginning from scratch, but they don’t just want a job with a desk and a paycheck.
 Employers wishing to recruit fresh graduates must be able to demonstrate the training options available to them, how they may result in future promotions, and how their work may affect the business.